-(d) Use of estimates and judgments
+(f) Significant estimates and judgments

-In the process of applying the Group's accounting policies, management has made the following judgements, estimates and assumptions that affect the application of accounting policies, and the reported amounts of assets, liabilities, income and expenses.
+In the process of applying the Group's accounting policies, management has made the following significant judgements and estimates, including assumptions, that affect the application of accounting policies, and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.

 Information about critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the consolidated financial statements is included in the following notes:

-- Note 21 purchase price allocation and goodwill calculation; - Notes 2.2 (d): recognition of programme assets; - Notes 2.2 (c) and 5: recognition of customer premises equipment.
+- Note 21 purchase price allocation and goodwill calculation; - Notes 2.2 (d): recognition and classification of programme assets; - Notes 2.2 (c) and 5: recognition of customer premises equipment.